6 Valuable Lessons From the College Experience

 4. Take a business class.
 It will change your life.

 The most influential class in terms of my personal financial livelihood was a business class.
-Sure, this had a lot to do with which teacher I took it from and the fact that I attended an interdisciplinary, liberal arts college that encourages students to pursue their own business goals outside of the typical expectations of those "safe careers", but I think a business class is critical no matter where you attend.
+Sure, this had a lot to do with which professor I took it from and the fact that I attended an interdisciplinary, liberal arts college that encourages students to pursue their own business goals outside of the typical expectations of those "safe careers", but I think a business class is critical no matter where you attend.

 Business classes help you evaluate what you're good at and how your interests can do good for your community, or the greater world.
-Along with political philosophy and law, business classes lead you to the realizations of what you do and don't desire in your future job, ethically speaking.
+Along with political philosophy and law, business classes also lead you to the realizations of what you do and don't desire in your future job, ethically speaking.

 5. Don't fret if you don't get into your first or second choice program.